-Please be sure to write very clearly in your email that you are taking the fourth year American Cultural Studies course.
+Please be sure to write very clearly in your email the full title and semester of the course.

 When you receive your login email, read it carefully.
 You must use the login indicated in the email but then you will be asked to create your own password.
 It is up to you to remember it – write it down in two places before entering it.